The Chef Patron

 #6 – Paul Ainsworth – Paul is the chef at Paul Ainsworth at No6, in Padstow, Cornwall.
 Born in Southampton, Paul began working under Gary Rhodes in 1998 in London, before moving to work under Gordon Ramsey.

 He originally opened Cornwall – Number 6 with two friends but bought them out in 2009 and renamed the restaurant after himself.
-The restaurant was awarded a Michelin star in 2013, just a few years after he made his first TV appearance.
+The restaurant received a Michelin star in 2013, just a few years after he made his first TV appearance.

 You can follow Paul on Twitter @PaulAinsw6rth or Instagram @paulainsw6rth.

-#7 – Matt Abe – Matt is the Chef Patron at the 3 Michelin-starred restaurant Gordon Ramsey in London.
+Matt serves as the Chef Patron at the 3 Michelin-starred restaurant Gordon Ramsey in London.
 Matt started his career in Australia and moved to the UK to work for Gordon Ramsey Restaurants.

 Working his way up the ranks before becoming Chef Patron in 2020.
 Shortly before being nominated as Chef of the Year.
 You can follow Matt on Instagram @chef.mattabe.